This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

 In Mavericks, you can drag a folder or file up to a tab, and it pretty much instantly switches to the new location.

-One thing, though (and we know that this is the most Edge of Edge Cases): if you open tons of tabs, two chevrons appear to the right of the tab bar to show the overflow.
+One thing, though (and this is the most Edge of Edge Cases): if you open tons of tabs, two chevrons appear to the right of the tab bar to show the overflow.
 This is fine, but when you hit the chevrons to reveal a drop-down menu showing the other tabs, there’s no option in the menu to close them there and then.
 Surely, Apple, that would have taken moments to sort?

 TAGS: ORGANISE YOURSELF TO OBLIVION

 We also reckon that someone in the OS X design team runs their entire world using Tags for their projects.
 They must do, because you'll be able to assign more than one Tag to a file, and you're almost forced to add Tags when you Save As.
-So if your intricate, carefully laid plans for world domination are scattered all over your hard drive, you can instantly bring them together into a single view by clicking the ‘I Run Everything, Me’ Tag.
+So if your intricate plans for world domination are scattered all over your hard drive, you can instantly bring them together into a single view by clicking the ‘I Run Everything, Me’ Tag.
 Us?
 We think it’s OCD taken to extremes.

 DESIGN: NOT iOS7